EarlPitts/bsc-thesis/thesis.md

 The daemon runs on the VM, waiting for messages from the client.
 Based on the message it receives from the client, it attaches or detaches the BPF program, then sends a response to the client.
+Compared to the client, the daemon remained mostly intact in the final version.

 ## Second Version